0m0g1/omniscript/docs/intro.md

 # OS Programming Language

-Welcome to **OS**, a powerful and flexible systems programming language designed for performance and interoperability.
+Welcome to **OS** (to be renamed), a powerful and flexible systems programming language designed for performance and interoperability.
 OS combines the low-level control of C/C++ with a modern, concise syntax, making it ideal for building high-performance applications.
 With support for both Just-In-Time (JIT) and Ahead-Of-Time (AOT) compilation via LLVM, and a robust Foreign Function Interface (FFI), OS enables seamless integration with existing C libraries and system APIs.
 This introductory guide showcases OS's basic syntax, execution models, compilation options, and library integration through simple examples.

 ## Hello World Example